 Over the years, she has acted for, among others, States, State entities, major international oil, gas and mining companies, leading construction groups, an aircraft manufacturer, and electricity companies.

-She also sits as arbitrator, including as chairperson.
+She regularly sits as arbitrator, including as chairperson.

 In addition, Shaparak has broad experience in pre- and post-arbitration litigation before the French courts, having represented clients in some 25 set-aside proceedings.
 She was also involved in enforcement proceedings of numerous awards against sovereign States.